richardpblair/richardpblair.github.io/README.md

 All JavaScript helpers live in `assets/js/`.
 Key entry points:

 * `assets/js/main.js` keeps the template behaviour (navigation toggle, scrollspy, counters, skills progress, etc.).
 Reduced-motion preferences are respected when animating counters and progress bars.
-* `assets/js/init-bg-net.js` bootstraps the animated background canvas once the DOM is ready.
 * `assets/js/animations.js` is a lightweight controller that removes AOS attributes when motion should be suppressed and conditionally imports optional effects.
 * `assets/js/hero-tilt.js` powers the hero illustration tilt/parallax effect.
 It is only loaded on pages that contain the hero image wrapper.